-This view gives you a faster overview of all the Job servers and Web servers available in the network.
+This view gives you a quick overview of Job server availability.

 NOTE: Set the HTTP port to be queried and the maximum response time in the program settings.

 One Identity Manager Service configurations of each Job server stored in the database are used to get more detailed results of Job server status queries.
 This is especially required if the HTTP server port has been set individually or a Job server processes several queues.